 Retrospectively, I am very grateful for the difficulties I encountered.
-They made me realise that I was living a life of quiet desperation and was in danger of leaving this life without my song having been sung which was a huge wakeup call.
+They made me realize that I was living a life of quiet desperation and was in danger of leaving this life without my song having been sung which was a huge wake-up call.

 I am an optimist and one of life’s seekers so knew with absolute certainty that there was hope, as long as I stayed true to my values and kept searching for answers.
 So far, on my quest, I have found three, major change agents for making positive differences in my life.

 I was at a very low point in my life when Swami Ambikananda, a fabulous Hatha Yoga teacher, and practitioner of Chinese medicine started me on my journey of self-discovery and personal development.
 She introduced me to the philosophy and tenets of Yoga, to meditation, and Qigong all of which I love and use.